-When measuring write performance, bypassing page cache is actually quite simple; opening a file with the O\DIRECT flag going directly to disk.
+When measuring write performance, bypassing page cache is actually quite simple; opening a file with the O_DIRECT flag going directly to disk.
 In addition, the fsync() call can be inserted into applications, as is done with IOR's -e option.

 Measuring read performance is a lot trickier.
-If you are fortunate enough to have root access on a test system, you can force the Linux kernel to empty out its page cache by doing and in fact, this is often good practice before running any benchmark (e.g., Linpack) because it ensures that you aren't losing performance to the kernel trying to evict pages as your benchmark application starts allocating memory for its own use.
+If you are fortunate enough to have root access on a test system, you can force the Linux kernel to empty out its page cache by doing echo 1 > /proc/sys/vm/drop_caches and in fact, this is often good practice before running any benchmark (e.g., Linpack) because it ensures that you aren't losing performance to the kernel trying to evict pages as your benchmark application starts allocating memory for its own use.